-PlayCore partners with the Natural Learning Initiative, College of Design, NC State University, to help professionals and community champions create opportunities to “bring people to nature” by creating playful routes for families to explore, discover, learn, and be physically active together surrounded by nature.
+PlayCore partners with the Natural Learning Initiative, College of Design, NC State University, to help professionals and community champions create opportunities to “bring people to nature.”
+Pathways for Play and GameTime's Play Trails products create playful routes for families to explore, discover, learn, and be physically active together surrounded by nature.

 To help communities meet the requirements of a National Demonstration Site, GameTime provides the Pathways for Play guidebook.
 Developed by PlayCore with the Natural Learning Initiative at NC State University, it includes all the information your community needs to create playful pathways that connect children and families with the outdoors.